LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

    :- meta_predicate(user::det_call(0)).

-Another solution is to explicitly declare all non-standard built-in Prolog meta-predicates in the corresponding adapter file using the internal predicate ``'$lgt_prolog_meta_predicate'/3``.
+Another solution is to explicitly declare non-standard built-in Prolog meta-predicates in the corresponding adapter file using the internal predicate ``'$lgt_prolog_meta_predicate'/3``.
 For example: